Consumer Staples Select Sector SPDR

 Dividend

-Consumer Staples Select Sector SPDR offers a dividend yield of 2.66%, which is decent for income-seeking investors.
-If you invested $1000 you would be paid $26.60 a year in dividends (based on the last 12 months).
+Consumer Staples Select Sector SPDR offers an average dividend yield of 2.69%, making it a decent option for dividend-seeking investors.
+If you invested $1000 you would be paid $26.90 a year in dividends (based on the last 12 months).

 Source: Analyst sentiment is provided by Refinitiv Ltd, a global leader in financial market data with over 40k business clients.
 Refinitiv Ltd is an independent third party to Nemo.
 This is not advice.